Honda R engine

 The Honda R engine is an inline-four engine launched in 2006 for the Honda Civic (non-Si).
 It is fuel injected, has an aluminum-alloy cylinder block and cylinder head, is a SOHC 16-valve design (four valves per cylinder) and utilizes Honda's i-VTEC system.
 The R series engine has a compression ratio of 10.5:1, features a "drive by wire" throttle system which is computer controlled to reduce pumping losses and create a smooth torque curve.

 The engine uses many advanced technologies to improve fuel economy and reduce friction.
 Piston rings are given an ion plating and weight is reduced with plastic and aluminum parts and variable length intake manifolds that maintain ram air at a wide RPM range.
 The engine also features piston cooling jets, previously available only on high performance engines, and in the ninth-generation 1.8L Civic (2012-2015) the pistons are treated with molybdenum disulfide applied in a polka-dot pattern.
 The automatic transmission model is rated at California Air Resources Board (CARB) ULEV-2 (Ultra Low Emissions Vehicle) with fuel economy 25 mpgus city, and 36 mpgus highway.
 It also uses the same computer (engine control unit) controlled distributorless coil-on-plug ignition as the Honda K-series engines.
 As of September 2019, the R series engines were only offered outside of Japan.

 R16

+The R16 engines all have a bore and stroke of 81 × 77.4 mm, for an overall displacement of 1.595 L.